radrich/richarmstrong.net/_posts/2020-11-12-get-inspired-by-your-city.md

   - /learn/the-perfect-100-day-project-book
 ---

-{% include img.html img="img/get-inspired-explore-your-city-pins1.jpg" caption="Some inspiration from Amsterdam." %}
+{% include img.liquid img="img/get-inspired-explore-your-city-pins1.jpg" caption="Some inspiration from Amsterdam." %}

 **We all want to produce better work.** We want to create something meaningful that makes a difference.
 And we want to do it in our way and in our style.
 For this we need creativity.
 And for that we need inspiration.
 And good quality inspiration.
 But too often we go after convenient inspiration, rather than effective inspiration.